reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 the JavaScript convention of `className` to set the class.
 The `verticalCenter` property is given to us by Reapp, that will align things centered on our page.

-See the `onTap` property on Button?
+Finally, the `onTap` property on Button?
 It's pointing to `this.handleSearch`.
 But, we don't have any handleSearch function.
 React will expect that function defined on the class, so lets wire it up.
 First, `npm install --save superagent` which gives us the excellent [Superagent](https://github.com/visionmedia/superagent) request library.
 Then, import it: